ahmednabil000/Learning-managment-system/lms-backend/LIVE_SESSIONS_API.md

 ## Notes

-1. **Live Sessions** are created immediately and provide a Daily.co room for real-time video conferencing.
+1. **Live Sessions** are associated with courses and provide Daily.co rooms for real-time video conferencing.
-2. **Scheduled Live Sessions** are placeholders for future sessions and can be linked to a Live Session via the `sessionId` field.
+2. Sessions have three statuses: `scheduled` → `live` → `ended`.
-3. Only instructors who created a session can modify or delete it.
+3. Only instructors who created a session (via `createdBy` field) can modify or delete it.
-4. The `status` field in Scheduled Sessions helps track the lifecycle: `scheduled` → `live` → `finished`.
-5. Recording features are integrated with Daily.co's cloud recording service.
+4. **Automatic Status Changes:**
+   - Starting recording on a "scheduled" session automatically changes it to "live"
+   - Stopping recording automatically changes the session to "ended" and sets `endsAt` timestamp
+5. **SessionParticipant** tracks who joins sessions, their roles, and their permissions.
+6. **Recording** model stores all recording-related data with integration to Daily.co and S3 storage.
+7. Recordings have their own lifecycle: `processing` → `completed` (or `failed`).
+8. The system supports configurable `maxParticipants` limit per session.
+9. Recording must be enabled (`recordingEnabled: true`) when creating a session to allow recording functionality.

 ---